Military Criminal Defense Attorneys

 Why Should I Choose McCormack & McCormack?

 Our track record includes the successful defense of thousands of court-martials and administrative separation/officer Show Cause Boards of Inquiry.
-Our military paralegal support staff retired from the military and have extensive military justice backgrounds.
+Our support staff also includes multiple veterans who have extensive military justice backgrounds.

-It is crucially important that your defense attorney have a solid paralegal support staff.
-In today’s environment, many civilian attorneys practicing military law operate out of a “virtual office” space, which they share with numerous other attorneys when desk or meeting space is needed.
-Don’t be afraid to ask questions of any attorney you are consulting with – does he or she have a full time office and is there a paralegal support staff?
-If so, what is the paralegal’s background and experience.
+In today’s environment, many civilian attorneys practice military law out of a “virtual office” space, which they share with numerous other attorneys when desk or meeting space is needed.
+Don’t be afraid to ask questions of any attorney you are consulting with – does he or she have a full-time office with an experienced paralegal support staff?
+If so, what are the paralegal’s background and experience?

 What You Can Expect When Working with Us

-When we take on a new case, Greg McCormack will fully evaluate the facts and evidence and provide our client with an honest assessment of the situation so that our client knows what to expect and so we can prepare the best possible defense against the charges.
+When we take on a new criminal case, our attorneys will fully evaluate the facts and evidence and provide our client with an honest assessment of the situation.
+Doing so helps our clients know what to expect from the process.
+We will then begin to prepare the best possible defense against the charges.

-Greg McCormack is a skilled litigator who takes a no-nonsense approach in court and is well-known for conducting withering cross-examination of alleged victims and adverse witnesses at trial.
+Furthermore, Robert Canoy and Jarrett McCormack are skilled litigators who take a no-nonsense approach in court and are well-known for conducting withering cross-examination of alleged victims and adverse witnesses at trial.

 When Should I Contact a Military Defense Lawyer?

-What Are the Penalties for a Court-Martial Conviction in Virginia?
+What Are the Penalties for a Court-Martial Conviction?

 If you have been accused of committing a military offense, upon conviction you will not only be facing a record of a federal conviction, but you may face a sentence to include: